|Sign up for Updates

 - HOW DO YOU SUCCESSFULLY IMPLEMENT VIRTUAL LABS?
 What are demonstrated strategies for implementing virtual, digital, and distance labs with sustainability, affordability, accessibility, and equity in mind?

-The OLC and MERLOT will facilitate a three-day virtual exposition of virtual laboratory curriculum and tools (e.g., AR/VR, animations, simulations/models, simulations of real experiments, and labs at home) using the Zoom video conference system.
-We have invited commercial and non-commercial partners to submit proposals for 45-minute sessions aimed at providing you information about tools and strategies that would support the implementation of technology in your STEM labs.
-The selected Lab providers will present their curriculum, pedagogy, assessment methods, tools and requirements in dialogue with STEM faculty and educational leaders who are either looking to either enhance their in-person lab course experience with some virtual activities, replace the lab entirely with a virtual or at-home option, or simply are curious about the laboratory options available at a distance.
-Anchored in the four major themes above, the event builds intentional space for building meaningful connections between technology partners and educators, creating multiple entry points for various levels of Lab adoption, as well as authentic storytelling around the implementation of Lab technologies, and (re)imagine in community the future of Online Labs for STEM.
+The OLC and MERLOT facilitated a three-day virtual exposition of virtual laboratory curriculum and tools (e.g., AR/VR, animations, simulations/models, simulations of real experiments, and labs at home) using the Zoom video conference system.
+They invited commercial and non-commercial partners to submit proposals for 45-minute sessions aimed at providing you information about tools and strategies that would support the implementation of technology in your STEM labs.
+The selected Lab providers presented their curriculum, pedagogy, assessment methods, tools and requirements in dialogue with STEM faculty and educational leaders who were looking to either enhance their in-person lab course experience with some virtual activities, replace the lab entirely with a virtual or at-home option, or who were simply curious about the laboratory options available at a distance.
+Anchored in the four major themes above, the event created intentional space for building meaningful connections between technology partners and educators, creating multiple entry points for various levels of Lab adoption, as well as authentic storytelling around the implementation of Lab technologies and the (re)imagining in community of the future of Online Labs for STEM.

-The first day of the event kicks off with a welcome, providing the history of how this event came to be.
-The welcome will be followed by an orientation to VoiceThread and the unique affordances of the asynchronous Salons, which will support community-building alongside session presentations.
-A Technology Support Fair is an additional highlight for Day 1 for those who are finding they need or want assistance in navigating the day.
-Given that a major goal of the event is to facilitate storytelling through online and digital modalities, Day 1 includes both synchronous and asynchronous opportunities to engage with others in sharing your Lab stories.
-If you are an educator interested in hearing from technology partners themselves regarding what they’re planning for the future or how they’re supporting education in our current moment, you won’t want to miss this kickoff day!
-Likewise, if you are a technology partner looking to connect one-on-one with folks regarding current or future needs or perhaps looking for new communities to partner with, you’ll want to plan to follow the VoiceThread comments, as well as joining in on the storytelling fun.
-Day 1 closes with a 45-minute Ideate Saloon, full of casual social networking and virtual fun.
+The first day of the event kicked off with a welcome, providing the history of how this event came to be.
+The welcome was followed by an orientation to VoiceThread and the unique affordances of the asynchronous Salons, which supported community-building alongside session presentations.
+A Technology Support Fair was an additional highlight for Day 1 for those who are finding they need or want assistance in navigating the day.
+Given that a major goal of the event was to facilitate storytelling through online and digital modalities, Day 1 included both synchronous and asynchronous opportunities to engage with others in sharing their Lab stories.
+Day 1 closed with a 45-minute Ideate Saloon, full of casual social networking and virtual fun.

 Day 2 & Day 3